martinholden-skillsoft/generator-percipio/README.md

 # generator-percipio
-> Generator for calling Percipio API using Axios
+Generator for creating Node application to call a selected Percipio API using Axios.

+If the API returns a paged data set, the application will download all available pages of data.

+The JSON response of the API call will be logged to file.

 ## Installation